NORTH AMERICA:

 Adobe Acrobat protection is easily removed, data rooms don’t stop documents from being shared, and DLP solutions are useless for external sharing.
 So, if all these protections don’t work, how do you stop a PDF from being copied?

-Unfortunately, that is exactly what happens on a daily basis.
-Ineffective protection methods lead to documents leaking to the press, competitors, or even just unauthorized parties inside the company.
-To understand why this happens, you first need to recognize the various avenues users have to copy or copy from a document and why popular PDF protection solutions cannot prevent them.
+Unfortunately, what organizations want has very little impact without the right tools.
+Documents leak daily.
+Ineffective protection methods lead to them being shared with the press, competitors, on piracy sites, or even just unauthorized parties inside the company.
+To understand why, you first need to recognize the various avenues users have to copy from a document and why popular PDF protection solutions cannot prevent them.
+In this blog, we’ll cover:

 Why most PDF anti-copy protection doesn’t work

-Some methods to copy a PDF are obvious: copy/pasting, duplicating the file, printing and scanning it, etc. Others, however, are more obscure.
-It’s possible, for example, to print a PDF to a file using a print driver (such as the ‘Save as PDF’ option in MS Word, or Adobe Acrobat Distiller) or screenshot and use an OCR tool to make it editable.
+Some methods to copy a PDF are obvious: copy/pasting, duplicating the file, printing and scanning it, etc. Others are more obscure.
+For example, users can print a PDF to a file using a print driver (such as the ‘Save as PDF’ option in MS Word, or Adobe Acrobat Distiller,) or screenshot and use an OCR tool to turn the image back into editable text.

-If you don’t dive into it too deeply, Adobe Acrobat’s “no copy” option seems pretty bulletproof.
+If you don’t dive into it too deeply, Adobe Acrobat’s “no copy” option seems bulletproof.
 You set a permissions password, untick the “Enable copying” option, disable printing, and you’re seemingly good to go.
 Only, not really.
-Adobe even warns you that these restrictions aren’t effective:
+Adobe even warns you that these restrictions aren’t effective since they do not use encryption:

-Unbelievably, Acrobat’s anti-copying protection relies almost entirely on trust.
-The assumption that every application out there that can read PDFs will respect these controls and implement them in a secure way.
+Unbelievably, Acrobat’s anti-copying protection relies entirely on trust.
+The assumption is that every application out there that can read PDFs will respect these controls and securely implement them.
+This is obviously never going to happen.
+There will always be those who provide ways to circumvent the controls – whether through an intentional cracking app or a developer that can’t be bothered to implement Adobe’s useless security in their reader.

-Alternatively, you can just upload the PDF to an online password removal service and it will exploit flaws in the Adobe Security handler to remove the anti-copying and editing controls instantly.
-You can then duplicate the document as many times as you like and share it with whomever you like.
+• Upload the PDF to an online password removal service (see PDF password removers) and it will remove the copy protection instantly.
+You can then duplicate the document as many times as you like, edit, print and share it.

 Virtual data rooms take a very different approach to your standard PDF protection tools.
 Instead of protecting the document itself, you upload it to a hardened cloud server that is only accessible with the right username and password combination.
-Users log in and access it through their web browser with a number of limitations on how they can interact with the document.
+Users log in and access it through their web browser, but there are a number of limitations on how they can interact with the document.
 A neat idea, but does it really make a PDF not copyable?

-Not really.
-While data rooms can enforce some controls, they struggle with others.
+No. While data rooms or secure web viewers can enforce some controls, they struggle with others.

-1. If you want users to be able to print documents, for example, data rooms can’t stop them from making an unprotected copy by printing to a PDF file driver instead.
+1. If you want users to be able to print documents, data rooms can’t stop them from making an unprotected copy by printing to a PDF file driver instead.

-2. Screenshotting is also very hard to prevent in the browser, so users can take high-quality screenshots of each page of your document using any screen grabbing tool and make a copy of it that way.
-Some screen grabber tools even use optical character recognition (OCR) to convert images into text and therefore making it possible for users to copy and paste it.
+2. Screenshotting is very hard to prevent in the browser, so users can take high-quality screenshots of each page of your document using any screen-grabbing tool and make a copy of it that way.
+Some screen grabber tools even use optical character recognition (OCR) to convert images into text and make it possible for users to copy and paste.

-3. Most systems don’t provide any copy protection measures for downloadable files – they are only protected if viewed in the browser.
-Any watermarks that are added can also be easily removed in a PDF editor.
+3. Most systems don’t provide copy protection measures for downloadable files – they are only protected if viewed in the browser.
+Any added watermarks can then be easily removed in a PDF editor.

 Data loss prevention systems: do they do what they claim?

-Instead, DLP systems try to identify when somebody is trying to take sensitive information off-premises and stop it from happening.
+So, DLP systems take a targeted approach: they try to identify when somebody is attempting to move sensitive information off-premises and stop it.
 They’ll look at the content and context of PDFs and other documents and try to automatically detect when a user does something with it that breaks the “rules”.
 For example, stopping you from sending a copy to somebody via an email or transferring it to a flash drive.

-While it won’t catch every document or every bit of content in an email body, this generally works.
+This won’t catch every document or every bit of content in an email body, but it usually helps, particularly with unintentional leaks.
 However, it’s little help if you need to share a PDF outside of your network.
 Chances are, whether you’re sending a PDF to a partner or to an ebook customer, they won’t have the same DLP solution installed on their PC.
 DLP systems don’t stop copying by those you trust the least – people outside of your organization.

 Does registering copyright stop your PDF from being copied?

 You should register it anyway.
 It’s simple and having more options is never a bad thing.
 While you may not be able to get it taken down from a site, you can at least use your registration certificate to stop search engines from listing that site.
-Additionally, while copyright registration alone will not stop copying, combining it with a solution that allows for irremovable, identifying watermarks is very effective indeed.
+Additionally, while copyright registration alone will not stop copying, combining it with a solution that allows for irremovable, identifying watermarks is much more effective.

-Safeguard achieves this through a combination of encryption, transparent key management, DRM controls, and a secure viewer application.
-Through this, it ensures that users cannot remove anti-copying controls or take screenshots.
+Safeguard achieves this through a combination of encryption, transparent key management, DRM restrictions, and a secure viewer application.
+Through this, it ensures that users cannot remove anti copy controls or take screenshots.
 Further, if an unauthorized user does receive a copy of the file, they cannot open it unless they have a valid license.

 Here’s how the system works: